hafeezali/RaftReplicatedStore/README.md

 4. Server needs to handle redirection
 5. Reject/block client request when election in progress
 6. Need to implement a logger layer

+TODO:
+Leader
+1. leader has to decide if an entry is committed and apply to its state machine
+2. once it commits, update last commit index to send in future rpcs Follower
+3. Once log is consistent with leader, check last commit index, and mark entries as committed
+4. Apply to state machine